Accidents with victims from the "portfolio" of TransAsia Airways

 * On 23 March 2003, a Airbus A321 (B-22603) TransAsia Airways hit a truck on the runway at Tainan Airport.
 They were not victims, only the two owners of the truck suffered injuries.
 The aircraft was badly damaged.

 * On 23 July 2014, an aircraft ATR 72-500 (B-22810) crashed near Magong Airport, Penghu Island.
-The plane operated the GE-222 flight on the Kaohsiung - Magong route and had 54 passengers and 4 crew members on board.
-48 people lost their lives, and 10 people suffered serious injuries.
-Some reports suggest that 5 were also killed on the ground, the plane crashing into a residential area.
+The plane operated flight GE-222 on the route Kaohsiung - Magong and had 54 passengers and 4 crew members on board.
+48 people lost their lives and 10 people suffered serious injuries.
+Some reports suggest that there were also 5 casualties on the ground, with the plane crashing into a residential area.

 * During the day of 4 February 2015, an aircraft ATR 72-600 TransAsia Airways crashed immediately after taking off, in the Keelung River, near Taipei.
 The aircraft took off from the 10 runway at Taipei-Sung Shan Airport, at 10: 51, with 58 persons on board (53 passengers and 5 crew members).
 Currently, 31 has been reported by deceased persons, 15 injured and hospitalized and 12 still missing.